paulfitz/cosmicos/README.md

 Message source code
 -------------------

-The CosmicOS message is assempled from a series of "chapters".
+The CosmicOS message is assembled from a series of "chapters".
 Each chapter is written in one of several languages, which are then compiled into a common language called `Fritz`.
 This is a low-level language that is suitable for further conversion into a number of